Barnett Gill Barnett Gill

 How Does Alimony Work in Florida?

 An award of alimony in Florida can be made based on factors other than monetary ones.
-A spouse in Florida can receive alimony in order to bridge the gap, as a rehabilitative measure, to help them get to a position where they can handle expenses on their own, or as a permanent measure.
-Alimony does not always have to be paid monthly, it can also be awarded in a lump sum or be a combination of both.
+A spouse in Florida can receive alimony in order to bridge the gap, as a rehabilitative measure, to help them get to a position where they can handle expenses on their own.
+Alimony does not always have to be paid monthly; it can also be awarded in a lump sum or be a combination of both.

 • Bridge the gap alimony - These payments are awarded for a short period of time to pay for a spouse's short-term needs during the transitional period after a divorce.